gnies/multi_match/README.md

 ![Example_MultiMatch](https://user-images.githubusercontent.com/72695751/202760361-afefdbbb-ea7b-4efe-b4bd-d014e76ac7ee.png)

+You can interactively modify the maximum matching radius, as shown in the provided [example](https://github.com/gnies/multi_match/blob/master/examples/example_matching_over_range.py).
+This also allows you to plot the detected abundance count against the varying maximum matching distance.

 #### References

+This repository contains software related to a paper that has not been published:

-To reproduce figures of the paper "MultiMatch: Optimal Matching Colocalization in Multi-Color Super-Resolution Microscopy" by Naas et al. run the scripts located in [Zenodo](https://doi.org/10.5281/zenodo.7221879).
+"MultiMatch: Optimal Matching Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.